LangChain RAG: Build Document Q&A That Stays Grounded (2026)

 docs = loader.load()

-# All PDFs in a directory
+# Load all PDFs from a directory recursively

 loader = DirectoryLoader("./docs/", glob="**/*.pdf", loader_cls=PyPDFLoader)